braston/WhatsUpChuck/README.md

-This is a sample project made for the zeroToMaster Web Developer Bootcamp
+This is a sample project made for the zeroToMastery Web Developer Bootcamp

-The purpose was to test API calls / features
+The purpose of the project was to test API calls / features.

-I decided to base this in React (even though it's an extremely small project) in order to get some practice
+I decided to base this in React (even though it's an extremely small project) in order to get some practice.